Rick Hartmann: European Tour

 In 1990, Hartmann had much more success in Europe, recording a number of top tens throughout the year.
 In June, he played the Wang Four Stars.
 Hartmann opened with rounds of 66 (−6) to tie for the lead at the end of each round.
 He failed to break 70 on the weekend though still finished in the top ten.
 The following week, Hartmann played the Irish Open at Portmarnock Golf Club.
-Hartmann failed to break par the first two days but closed well, with rounds of 71 and 69, to finish in solo fourth place.
+He failed to break par the first two days but closed well, with rounds of 71 and 69, to finish in solo fourth place.
 At the end of the month, Hartmann began play at the French Open.
 He fired a second round 65 (−5) to take a two-shot lead.
 In the final two rounds, however, he shot over-par each day to finish two back, two out of a playoff.
 Much later in the year, in October, he recorded a couple more top tens.
-At the Austrian Open, Hartmann fired a third round 66 to put him in solo third place, only behind leaders Bernhard Langer and Lanny Wadkins.
+At the Austrian Open, Hartmann fired a third round 66 to put himself in solo third place, only behind leaders Bernhard Langer and Lanny Wadkins.
 He shot over-par the final day though still tied for 8th place.
-Two weeks later, at the Portuguese Open, Hartmann opened with rounds of 68 (−4) to position himself in fourth place.
-He shot over-par in the third round to fall well back but recorded another 68 in the final round to finish in the top ten.
-Overall, for the year Hartmann made the cut in 16 of 25 events with five top tens, his most ever for a single season, and finished 39th on the Order of Merit.
+Two weeks later, at the Portuguese Open, he opened with rounds of 68 (−4) to position himself in fourth place.
+Hartmann shot over-par in the third round to fall well back but recorded another 68 in the final round to finish in the top ten.
+Overall, for the year he made the cut in 16 of 25 events with five top tens, his most ever for a single season, and finished 39th on the Order of Merit.

 For the remainder of his experience in Europe, however, he did not have much success.
 In 1991, he made the cut in 12 of 17 events but never threatened to win, finishing 91st on the Order of Merit.
-The following two years he played worse, missing the cut in the majority of his events between the two seasons.
+The following two years Hartmann played worse, missing the cut in the majority of his events between the two seasons.
 He failed to finish inside the top 100 of the Order of Merit each year and ceased playing on the European Tour after the 1993 season.
 In general, the consensus from the media was that Hartmann had "mixed success" in Europe.
-Hartmann later said, "I had a couple of OK years, a few mediocre years and two really bad years."
+He later told The Star Tribune, "I had a couple of OK years, a few mediocre years and two really bad years."